HyeminP/DNSC-6301-Group-Project/README.md

 * **Metrics used to evaluate your final model**:
   * Area Under Curve (AUC)
     * Area under the ROC curve, which is a graph showing the performance of a classification model with the true positive rate and false positive rate
-Assesses performance of binary classification models (indicates accuracy of the model) Should be between 0.5 - 0.95, with higher values being better The probability that the model ranks a random positive example more highly than a random negative example Measured for the training data, validation data, and test data respectively
+    * The probability that the model ranks a random positive example more highly than a random negative example
+    * Assesses performance of binary classification models (indicates accuracy of the model)
+    * Should be between 0.5 - 0.95, with higher values being better
+    * Measured for the training data, validation data, and test data respectively

   * Adverse Impact Ratio (AIR)
-The ratio of the acceptance rate of the protected group to the acceptance rate of the controlled group of the dataset Assesses the reliability of the model in terms of its ability to e biases in the process of deriving results Should be greater than 0.8 to consider the bias of the model insignificant enough to make the model reliable
+    * The ratio of the acceptance rate of the protected group to the acceptance rate of the controlled group of the dataset
+    * Assesses the reliability of the model in terms of its ability to e biases in the process of deriving results
+    * Should be greater than 0.8 to consider the bias of the model insignificant enough to make the model reliable

   * Data Partition
 Assigned the following ratio for each process, giving a sufficient proportion to validation and testing to build a rigorous modeling process
-Training Data 50%
+    * Training Data 50%
-Validation Data 25%
+    * Validation Data 25%
-Test Data 25%
+    * Test Data 25%

 * **State the final values of the metrics for all data: training, validation, and test data**: